IngridAtMicrosoft/DocsContent/singlesource/interactivegraphics/lti-link2.md

 ## Simulation

 Here is a simulation that can be completed without leaving this page.
-(Note: This simulation wasn't recorded to fit in the middle column of this page.)
+(Note: This simulation wasn't recorded to fit in the middle column of this page.)<br/><br/>

 <iframe id="ltiContentFrame" width="800" height="1000" frameborder="0" scrolling=no></iframe>
 <iframe src="square2.svg" id="square" width="1" height="1" frameborder="0" scrolling=no></iframe>